Quantum information-cost relations and fluctuations beyond thermal environments: A thermodynamic inference approach: Quantum systems knowing mean values

-Here, $C_i^B$ denotes the expectation value of the bath charge $\mathcal{C}_i^B$.
-We note that the results in Refs. \cite{Vaccaro.11.PRSA,Barnett.13.E} represent special cases of Eq. (\ref{eq:LB_NJP}) for systems with two conserved charges (specifically, energy and spin angular momentum).
-When only energy is exchanged, the above inequality reduces to the standard LP by identifying the bath energy change as heat.
+Here, $C_i^B(t)=\mathrm{Tr}[\rho_B(t)\mathcal{C}_i^B]$ denotes the expectation value of the bath charge $\mathcal{C}_i^B$ with respect to bath state at time $t$.
+This implies that verifying Eq. (\ref{eq:LB_NJP}) requires tracking the evolution of the environment--a task that is challenging from both theoretical and experimental perspectives.
+We note that the results in Refs. \cite{Vaccaro.11.PRSA,Barnett.13.E} represent special cases of Eq. (\ref{eq:LB_NJP}) for systems with just two conserved charges (specifically, energy and spin angular momentum).
+When only energy is exchanged, the above inequality reduces to the standard LP by identifying the bath energy gain as heat dissipation from the system.

-To facilitate a direct comparison between Eqs. (\ref{eq:Our_ex}) and (\ref{eq:LB_NJP}) within the validity regime of the latter, we note that the change in system charges $\Delta C_i^S(t)$ can generally be decomposed into a heat-like contribution $Q_i^S(t)$ and a work-like contribution $W_i^S(t)$, namely, $\Delta C_i^S(t)=-Q_i^S(t)+W_i^S(t)$.
-The bath exchanges only heat-like quantities with the system.
-Under weak coupling conditions, we can identify $Q_i^S(t)=\Delta C_{i}^{B}(t)$ such that $\Delta C_i^S(t)=-\Delta C_i^B(t)+W_i^S(t)$.
-If the system is initially thermalized with the bath, we may set $\lambda_i(0)=\mu_i$ in Eq. (\ref{eq:Our_ex}), allowing us to rewrite Eq. (\ref{eq:LB_NJP}) as
+To enable a direct comparison between Eqs. (\ref{eq:Our_ex}) and (\ref{eq:LB_NJP}) within the validity regime of the latter, we need to establish the relation between $\Delta C_{i}^{S}(t)$ as used in Eq. (\ref{eq:Our_ex}) and $\Delta C_{i}^{B}(t)$ from Eq. (\ref{eq:LB_NJP}).
+We limit our analysis to the regime of weak system–environment coupling where such a relation is well-defined.
+We first note that for autonomous systems devoid of external controls or agents that can exchange charges with the system, charge conservation implies $\Delta C_{i}^{S}(t)+\Delta C_{i}^{B}(t)=0$ and hence $\Delta C_{i}^{S}(t)=-\Delta C_{i}^{B}(t)$.
+In the presence of external agents, we generally expect $\Delta C_{i}^{S}(t)+\Delta C_{i}^{B}(t)=W_i^S(t)$ with $W_i^S(t)$ being a work-like contribution performed on the system~\cite{Guryanova.16.NC}.
+By analogy with the conventional first law of thermodynamics for energy $\Delta E_S=-Q_0^S+W_0^S$, we can re-express the charge conservation as $\Delta C_i^S(t)=-Q_i^S(t)+W_i^S(t)$ where we identify $Q_i^S(t)=\Delta C_{i}^{B}(t)$ as the heat-like contribution flowing into the bath and leading to a gain in bath charge.
+This decomposition is physically motivated by the fact that the bath exchanges only heat-like quantities with the system.
+If the system is initially thermalized with the bath in a generalized Gibbsian state, we may set $\lambda_i(0)=\mu_i$ in Eqs. (\ref{eq:Our_ex}) and (\ref{eq:LB_NJP}).
+Then the above decomposition allows us to rewrite the generalized LP [cf. Eq. (\ref{eq:LB_NJP})] as

 This form makes it clear that the generalized LP provides a thermodynamic lower bound on the dimensionless thermodynamic cost $-\sum_i\lambda_i(0)\Delta C_i^S(t)$ considered in Eq. (\ref{eq:Our_ex}).
 Therefore, our result Eq. (\ref{eq:Our_ex}) complements the generalized LP Eq. (\ref{eq:LB_NJP}) by supplying a corresponding upper bound valid at finite times.
-Importantly, beyond this special scenario of a bath in a generalized Gibbsian state, Eq. (\ref{eq:LB_NJP}) becomes inapplicable, whereas our result Eq. (\ref{eq:Our_ex}) remains valid due to its independence from environmental details.
+Importantly, beyond this special scenario of a bath in a generalized Gibbsian state, Eq. (\ref{eq:LB_NJP}) becomes inapplicable as $\{\mu_i\}$ are ill-defined, whereas our result Eq. (\ref{eq:Our_ex}) remains valid due to its independence from environmental details.